spotify/dbeam/README.md

 ### dbeam command line arguments

-- `--connectionUrl`: the JDBC connection url to perform the dump.
+- `--connectionUrl`: the JDBC connection url to perform the dump
 - `--table`: the database table to query and perform the dump
 - `--output`: the path to store the output
 - `--username`: the database user name